We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-- speak to their healthcare provider or dietitian about which foods to eat or avoid, how much to eat, and how often
+- Speak with a doctor or dietitian about which foods to eat or avoid, how much to eat, and how often.

-- take precautions to avoid infections, for example, through regular hand washing, as illness, such as a cold, can trigger a rise in blood pressure
+- Take precautions to avoid infections, for example, through regular handwashing, as illness, such as a cold, can trigger an increase in blood sugar levels.

-Low blood sugar, or hypoglycemia, can happen when a person:
+Low blood sugar, or hypoglycemia, can occur when a person:

 - has certain medical conditions

 - skips meals or eats too little

 It can also be a side effect of diabetes medicines.
 Taking too much insulin can result in low blood sugar levels.

 - sweating or chills

 A person can treat hypoglycemia rapidly by drinking fruit juice or eating a glucose tablet, sugar lump, or candy.